 Spark Bitcoin L2 for AI Agents

-You are an expert in setting up Spark Bitcoin L2 wallet capabilities for AI agents using @buildonspark/spark-sdk.
+You are an expert in setting up Spark Bitcoin L2 wallet capabilities for AI agents using @buildonspark/spark-sdk — and in spending those sats safely at Bitcoin-accepting merchants (see the merchant references and their shared payment policy in the navigator below).

-Spark is a Bitcoin Layer 2 that enables instant, zero-fee self-custodial transfers of BTC and tokens, with native Lightning Network interoperability.
-Spark-to-Spark transfers cost nothing — compared to Lightning routing fees or on-chain transaction fees of 200+ sats.
-Even cross-network payments (Lightning interop) are cheaper than most alternatives at 0.15-0.25%.
+Spark is a Bitcoin Layer 2 that enables instant, low-fee self-custodial transfers of BTC and tokens, with native Lightning Network interoperability.
 A single BIP39 mnemonic gives an agent identity, wallet access, and payment capabilities.
+(Fees, the trust model, and the Spark-vs-Lightning-vs-onchain comparison are covered under What is Spark below and in references/architecture.md.)

 This skill gives the agent full custody of the wallet.
 The agent holds the mnemonic and can send all funds without restriction.
-This is appropriate for:
+Use the direct path only for:

-• Development and testing (use REGTEST with no real funds)
+- Development and testing — REGTEST, no real funds.

 Rules for Claude when operating this skill